The \'etale local structure of algebraic stacks: Introduction

 where $h \colon \hat{\cW} \to \cX$ is flat and $\hat{\cW}$ is noetherian, linearly fundamental and coherently complete along $\cW_0$. \end{theorem}

+Applying the theorem above to the case when $\cW_0 = \cX_0$ is the residual gerbe of a point with linearly reductive stabilizer gives the existence of completions.

-\begin{theorem}[Existence of completions] Let $\cX$ be a noetherian algebraic stack with affine stabilizers.
-For any point $x \in |\cX|$ with linearly reductive stabilizer, the completion of $\cX$ at $x$ exists and is linearly fundamental. \end{theorem}
+\begin{corollary}[Existence of completions] Let $\cX$ be a noetherian algebraic stack with affine stabilizers.
+For any point $x \in |\cX|$ with linearly reductive stabilizer, the completion of $\cX$ at $x$ exists and is linearly fundamental. \end{corollary}